deadpenpan/deadpenpan.github.io/content/People/François Laruelle.md

 >[!note] Note on the Periodization
 >The periodization is [[Sylvia Nambiar|my]] own deviation from the standard one (i.e., the most recently published one, found in [[Philosophie non-standard.
 Générique, quantique, philo-fiction|Philosophie non-standard]], updated to include everything published after that as well as the omissions — notably, [[Mystique non-philosophique à l’usage des contemporains]]), placing some newly published texts according to the level of non-philosophy therein as well as when they might have been written.
 The phases themselves were initially indicated in the front matter of [[François Laruelle|Laruelle]]'s monographs and specific placements have been superseded more than once.
 That said, the periodization into phases is really only valid for monographs that were _published_ while [[François Laruelle|Laruelle]] was still actively writing and publishing works.
 All published works post-[[Tétralogos, un opéra de philosophies]] are either translations of already published texts or old manuscripts that were not published near the time of writing for a litany of reasons.
 The phases are not as discrete as one might think either and, in the context of [[François Laruelle|Laruelle]]'s larger but unseen complete body of work, start to crumble under their own weight.
 >
->In sum, otherwise unperiodized books are placed wherever I think is right. [[Sylvia Nambiar|I]] am less intersted in historiography than in the complexity and elaboration of the non-philosophical apparatus.
+>In sum, otherwise unperiodized books are placed wherever I think is right. [[Sylvia Nambiar|I]] am less interested in historiography than in the complexity and elaboration of the non-philosophical apparatus (even if the two are not mutually exclusive).
+>>[!quote]
+>>As for us, it is time to sound the alarm and to clarify an ambiguous situation.
+We hesitate between two modes of classification grounded in the style of our object, a corpuscular mode earlier and—given the final impossibility of maintaining this corpuscular distinction between stages or eras—an undulatory mode now.
+Each of non-philosophy’s works contains all of this in an indivisible or “holistic” way.
+But even the division into stages or steps serves to mark doses or proportions, nuances and accents that should not be dogmatically isolated.
+Non-philosophy is a system of stages as much as of phases, of particles as much as of flows or waves.
+It is risky to prefer the classification by steps or stages and to fail to notice the waves that sweep them away and render every classification undecidable.
+>>-[[François Laruelle|Laruelle]], "Retrospection (2014)", Preface to the English Edition of [[Theory of Identities|Theory of Identities]]

 ## Theses

 - _Les données immédiates de la manifestation.
 Essai sur Ravaisson_, Doctoral Thesis (Doctorat de 3è cycle), Supervised by Clémence Ramnoux, Paris X, 1969.
 (Revised and published as _[[Phénomène et différence. Éssai sur l'ontologie de Ravaisson|Phénomène et différence]]_, 1971).

-- _Économie générale des effets-d’-être_ (2 Volumes), Supervised by Paul Ricoeur, 1975.
+- _[[Économie générale des effets-d’-être]]_ (2 Volumes), Supervised by Paul Ricoeur, 1975.

 ## Philosophie I